 How did the idea of Shoeniversity come about?

-Since training as a shoe designer I have been fortunate to combine work as a designer and as a teacher in the worldwide?footwear industry.
+Since training as a shoe designer I have been fortunate to combine work as a designer and as a teacher in the global footwear industry.

 When we were planning the business we often referred to our training programmes as Shoeniversity, it was kind of an in joke between us but the name stuck and we think it works rather well to explain what we do.
 Though we are very serious about our work we do have a sense of humour!